riblidezso/physdm/lab/01_unsup_clust.md

 * Use the pandas package for data loading and handling
 * Use matplotlib for plotting or bokeh and plotly for interactive investigation
 * Use the scikit learn package for almost everything
-* Remeber, you need to install UMAP!
+* Remember, you need to install UMAP!